Ammoland Comment Policy

 As a news source we feel that our readers should have a way to voice their opinions and share their experiences as it relates to the current news.
-We encourage our readership to leave anonymous comments, register with Ammoland or use Facebook login to contribute to Ammoland.
+We encourage our readership to leave comments, by registering with Ammoland.

 Comments from the readers are their own opinions and do not reflect the views or opinions of Ammoland news or our staff.
 As you are participating with a community of readers and contributors on Ammoland you should be familiar with our practices and our policy for comments.

 - Ammoland moderates comments through automation and when required through editor review.

 - Ammoland deletes spam comments.